arinkulshi/diet_recommendation_tool/README.md

    - Type-safe API responses mapped to frontend models
    - Optimistic updates for better user experience

-## What We'd Improve or Expand With More Time
+## What I'd Improve or Expand With More Time

 ### Backend Enhancements